 Can I trek Upper Mustang on my own (solo)?

-You also need to carry Upper Mustang restricted permit and ACAP permit, here TIMS is not necessary.
+You also need to carry an Upper Mustang restricted permit and ACAP permit, here TIMS is not necessary.

-As I mention above Upper Mustang region lies in the rain shadow of Annapurna and Dhaulagiri ranges and is also known as the Himalayan High Alpine desert.
+As I mentioned above Upper Mustang region lies in the rain shadow of the Annapurna and Dhaulagiri ranges and is also known as the Himalayan High Alpine desert.
 It receives every little rainfall even in the monsoon.
 So yes!
 A VERY BIG YES!
-You can trek here even in Monsoon season.
+You can trek here even in the Monsoon season.
 August is the best season for upper Mustang Trekking along with the autumn season (September, October, and November).

 Hope this article gives you the required information you are looking for.
 For more details on the Upper Mustang Trek Package, map, and detailed itinerary, feel free to ping us anytime!
 If you are searching other than this then please let us know firstname.lastname@example.org.
 Thank you!